Wang Hsing-ching: Seeing literature as journalism

 In an RTHK TV program "Merry Book Worm" in October 2003, (愈讀愈快樂 (www.rthk.org.hk/rthk/tv/bookworm/20031026.html inactive as of 2008-05-07), 5 Oct 04.)
 Wang shared his opinions on how to choose suitable books for ourselves.
-He raised questions on how topics of certain discourses are set, why the topics are written the way they are, and how the written formats differ from author to author, and suggested that these are the aspects we have to think about when we choose books to read.
-Also, Wang stressed that it is necessary for every author to get the basic and wide-ranging knowledge on different areas before having any discussion or analysis.
-With his literature commentaries in Magical Eyes (魔幻之眼), Nanfang Shuo attempts to give his readers a brief overview on his recommended books to help them choose readings.
+He raised questions on how topics of certain discourses are set, why the topics are written the way they are, and how the written formats differ from author to author, and suggested that these were the aspects one had to think about when one chose books to read.
+Also, Wang stressed that it was necessary for every author to get basic and wide-ranging knowledge on different areas before having any discussion or analysis.
+With his literature commentaries in Magical Eyes (魔幻之眼), Nanfang Shuo attempted to give his readers a brief overview on his recommended books to help them choose readings.

-Wang's views on literature ties in well in the principles in journalism.
-While literature commenting allows his audience to have a knowledge of what is currently happening in the world, reporters are also doing the same thing: making readers be aware of current affairs.
-Speaking about journalism, he said that we, as readers, have to be careful about different reporters' stances and their different perspectives based on various sources.
+Wang's views on literature tied in well in the principles in journalism.
+While literary commenting allowed his audience to have a knowledge of what was currently happening in the world, reporters were also doing the same thing: making readers aware of current affairs.
+Speaking about journalism, he said that we, as readers, had to be careful about different reporters' stances and their different perspectives based on various sources.
 On the other hand, reporters should always bear the obligation to the truth and be objective by relying on the more reliable sources.

 In another interview from Central News Agency (news.pchome.com.tw/life/can/20030408/index-20030408165736010244.html inactive as of 2008-05-07) in Taiwan, Wang pointed out that readers are not encouraged to spend too much time on books which are too difficult to be digested or too easy to read.
 In the interview, Wang encouraged readers to find the books which would motivate them and those which can give them new perspectives.
 Applying Wang's views on reading, journalism, and news reports, readers should focus their attention on news of particular interest to them, ones which they feel comfortable to read and criticize.
-Moreover, Wang believes that readers are responsible for the verification of reports.
+Moreover, Wang believed that readers are responsible for the verification of reports.